RIAM Piano Student (Organ Room)

 The Dublin Philharmonic Society is a voluntary non-profit making society established in 1985 by Vincent O'Neill and a group of like-minded, music-loving friends to give talented young musicians the valuable opportunity to perform to a live audience and to develop their presentation skills.

-Eligibility: Students 18 and under (or under 20 for singers) on 1 November 2022
+Eligibility: Junior RIAM Students 18 and under (or under 20 for singers) on 1 November 2024.
+Previous winners are not eligible to compete.

-Final: Tuesday, 13 December 2022 at 7.00 pm in RIAM
+Final: Tuesday, 10 December 2024 at 7.00 pm in RIAM

 Final: A shortlisted group of competitors will perform the same movement from a concerto/work written for solo instrument/voice and orchestra with piano accompaniment in the Final.